pinellolab/haystack_bio/README.md

 ----------------

 The software has been tested on CentOS 6.5, Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, OS X 10.11, and OS X 10.12.
-Although ***haystack_bio*** supports only 64-bit Linux and Mac OSX, it can be run on Windows systems using a Docker container.
+Although ***haystack_bio*** supports only 64-bit Linux and macOS, it can be run on Windows systems using a Docker container.
 For instructions on how to install the Docker software and the docker image, please see below.

 **Bioconda Installation for Linux and MacOS**